snubwoody/wakunguma.com/src/pages/blog/interesting-rust-nightly-features.md

 }
 ```

-It's a pretty simple feature but an extremely convenient one.
+It's a fairly simple but convenient feature.
+Why not just implement `Default`?
+Sometimes you might have some specific fields that you don't want to have a default on.
+Say for example

 What happens when you combine default fields with `#[derive(Default)]`?
 Well your default fields will override the default value for the type.
 If we derive default on our above struct we can check to see the output.